Shrestha8050/Notes/Mern/Function.md

 ### Declerative Syntax

-    In this syntax, we defines a function with specified name and parameters.we can call the function from anywhere.
+    In this syntax, we defines a function with specified name and parameters. we can call the function from anywhere.

         //Function Call
         work();